-The resources on this page are currently aimed at the Office of Monitoring's second round of monitoring.
-The page hosts resources that our sponsors need to access to comply with monitoring requests as of April, 2021.
+This page hosts resources that our sponsors may need to access to comply with monitoring requests.
 While sponsors may access anything hosted on this page, we would like to emphasize that the development of our office means that future processes and resources may change.

 - Remote Monitoring - At a Glance